Beth1094/ENG5220/PCB/PCB Design.md

 ## Solenoid PCB

-As can be seen in the photo below the first version of the solenoid PCB was too large, revisions were made to make it a more reasonable size when designing the integrated circuit, but this version was used to test the ciruitry.
+As can be seen in the photo below the first version of the solenoid PCB was too large, revisions were made to make it a more reasonable size when designing the integrated circuit, but this version was used to test the circuitry.

 ![SolenoidCircuit](https://github.com/Beth1094/Hydration_Station/blob/master/PCB/Solenoid_Circuit_ver_1.jpg)